symflower/eval-dev-quality/README.md

 ### Reward Points

-Currently, the following points are awarded for any task:
+Currently, the following points are awarded:

 - `response-no-error`: `+1` if the response did not encounter an error
 - `response-not-empty`: `+1` if the response is not empty
 - `response-with-code`: `+1` if the response contained source code
 - `compiled`: `+1` if the source code compiled
-- `statement-coverage-reached`: `+10` for each coverage object of executed code
+- `statement-coverage-reached`: `+10` for each coverage object of executed code (disabled for `transpile` and `code-repair`, as models are writing the implementation code and could just add arbitrary statements to receive a higher score)
 - `no-excess`: `+1` if the response did not contain more content than requested
+- `passing-tests`: `+10` for each test that is passing (disabled for `write-test`, as models are writing the test code and could just add arbitrary test cases to receive a higher score)

 ## Results